jakekara/color-extraction-methodology/README.md

 That means `margo_loader` will ignore that cell during import.

-## Color extraction
+## Color extraction project origins

-The methods for background deletion and color extraction implemented in these notebooks were originally written for an experiment of the Yale Digital Humanities Lab, where Jake works as a developer.
+The methods for background deletion and color extraction implemented in these notebooks were originally written for an experiment of the [Yale Digital Humanities Lab](https://dhlab.yale.edu/).
 These methods were adapted as modular notebooks for this repository in order to demonstrate the utility of modular notebooks to document a robust software methodology in Notebooks alone.

 Images in this repository, both the sample image and those which are downloaded when the code is run, are in the public domain.